Skip to main content

 "You are the cutest."
 She pinched his cheek.

-"Mashi, I am grown up.
+"Mashi, I have grown up.
 Stop doing that."
 Batuk made her smile.

 "Your coffee."
 Aniruddha looked up at Bondita offering Mashi coffee, as Ira ran to hug him and Batuk.